PrahaTurbo/FortniteHome/README.md

 It written entirely in SwiftUI with just one UIKit Representable for WebView.
 I tried to follow MVVM architecture principles as much as my skills afforded me.

-For loading images I choose [NukeUI](https://github.com/kean/NukeUI) rather than build-in AsyncImage because NukeUI is faster and it's doing quite a good job in memory managing area.
+For loading images I'v choosed [NukeUI](https://github.com/kean/NukeUI) rather than build-in AsyncImage because NukeUI works better with Lazy Grid and it's does quite a good job in memory managing area.

 ## Technologies Used
 * Swift 5.6